 The governing body of the Town of Hillsborough is the City Council, which establishes the local law and policies through enactment of ordinances and resolutions.
-The City Council also determines how the town shall obtain and spend funds, appoints members to all advisory municipal activities and represents the town by serving on regional and county committees / boards whose policies may impact the town.
+The City Council also determines how the town obtains and spend funds, appoints members to all advisory municipal activities and represents the town by serving on regional and county committees and boards whose policies may impact the town.

 The City Council consists of five members who are elected at-large on a non-partisan basis for a four-year term by the citizens of Hillsborough.
 Elections are held in November of even-numbered years.
 The City Council selects one of its members to be Mayor and one to be Vice Mayor, each for a maximum of two one-year terms.
 The City Council appoints the City Manager and the City Attorney.

-On Monday, December 14, 2020, the Town of Hillsborough City Council elected Alvin L. Royse as Mayor and Christine Krolik as Vice Mayor.
-Mayor Royse and Vice Mayor Krolik may serve a maximum of two one-year terms.
-The Hillsborough City Council also includes Councilmembers Marie Chuang, Sophie Cole and Laurence M. May.
+On Monday, December 12, 2022, the City Council selected Christine Krolik as Mayor and Sophie Cole as Vice Mayor.
+Mayor Krolik and Vice Mayor Cole may serve a maximum of two one-year terms.
+The City Council also includes Councilmembers Marie Chuang, Leslie Marden Ragsdale and Alvin L. Royse.

 Councilmembers are elected officers identified in Government Code Section 87200 and file Statements of Economic Interests with the City Clerk.
 Copies of the Statements of Economic Interests filed by the elected officers may be obtained by visiting the office of the Fair Political Practices Commission (FPPC) at 428 J Street, Suite 620, Sacramento, CA 95814 or the Town of Hillsborough City Clerk at 1600 Floribunda Avenue, Hillsborough.
 The Statements of Economic Interests for some state and local government agency elected officers may be available in electronic format on the FPPC's website.